yanakc/syllabus-site-lucretia/README.md

 Scroll along to find out who was Lucretia, what are the key elements of the painting and why is it deemed unconventional.

+Strong-looking women are not to be found in most Renaissance paintings.
+Why is she staring at us like that?
+What is she pointing at?
+At first glance, it is a portrait of a wealthy woman.
+However, a closer look reveals an image that challenges the traditional stereotypes of women as objects of the male gaze.

 ---